 3) Click Begin Scan.

 Relaunch Warzone after the process finishes, and see if everything goes back to normal.
-If it keeps crashing, head to the next fix below.
+If the game keeps crashing, head to the next fix below.

 Fix 4 – Close unnecessary background applications